Tobias Brenan

-Tobias Toumai Moses Brenan (born 16 July 2006) is an English professional footballer who plays as a midfielder for club Wigan Athletic.
+Tobias Toumai Moses Brenan (born 16 July 2006) is an English professional footballer who plays as a midfielder for club Bromley.

 Career

 Brenan started his career with Oxford United, signing a two-year scholarship in May 2022.
 In February 2024, he joined Southern League Premier Division South club Didcot Town initially on a short-term loan, then extended for the remainder of the season.

+Wigan Athletic

 In January 2025, having spent the first half of the season on trial with the club, Brenan joined League One club Wigan Athletic.
 Ahead of the 2025–26 season, Brenan impressed first-team manager Ryan Lowe with his performances in friendlies, going on to make his senior debut on the opening day of the season in a 3–1 victory over Northampton Town.
+In October 2025, he signed a new three-year contract with the Latics.

+On 2 February 2026, Brenan joined League Two club Harrogate Town on loan for the remainder of the 2025–26 season.

+Bromley

+Brenan signed with fellow League One club Bromley on 18 August 2026 for an undisclosed fee.